August 28, 2018 Canon Australia uses Image Recognition to let photo exhibition visitors scan and purchase pictures

 Shareable Apps provided Canon with a special app, EventConnect™, powered by Catchoom’s Image Recognition (IR) technology.
 The app allowed visitors to snap the images in the collection with their phones and access different kinds of information.
 By downloading the app and taking a picture of a specific photo, they can directly retrieve information about the pictures.
 For example, they can access information on where they were taken (exact place, dimensions, camera used, altitude, etc.).
 Additional, they are directed to purchase links (snaptoshop) to acquire large-format copies of the works, reproduced in high detail.

 This innovative mobile feature can also help exhibitions track the adoption and engagement using the analytics provided.
 According to a Canon spokesperson, “the response from visitors has been very impressive”.

-The tool has made the exhibition far more immersive and has served as an omnichannel path for visitors to access Canon website and purchase copies of the collection.
+The tool has made the exhibition far more immersive.
+Moreover, it has served as an omnichannel path for visitors to access Canon website and purchase copies of the collection.

 Catchoom’s superior Image Recognition capabilities

-Catchoom’s Image Recognition solution, with 98% accuracy, is optimized for different lighting conditions, as well as different angles and distances.
-With a 20% higher accuracy than most competitors, the solution can be integrated in native and web apps and can endure high traffic and support collections of all sizes, even millions of images.
+Catchoom’s Image and Object Recognition solution has a 98% accuracy.
+It is optimized for different lighting conditions, and different angles and distances.
+With a 20% higher accuracy than most competitors, this visual search solution can be integrated in native and web apps.
+It can endure high traffic and supports collections of all sizes, even millions of images.